 I find it very interesting that my most viewed post was written in 2016.
 I had begun my research and experimentation with heart healthy recipes.
 I was trying gluten-free flours to make familiar food items.
 This is when Teff flour entered my life.
 I had never heard of it before.
 I had made soup and I wanted some cornbread.
 I decided to use teff flour in making it.
 I shared the outcome and it has been my most viewed post.
 I don’t know why.
 Is the interest the Teff flour or the cornbread?
 I wonder.

 Yes that is the name of the burgers.
 Anne Esselstyn and Jane Esselstyn have the recipe in their cookbook, Prevent and Reverse Heart Disease.
 It is the Smokey, Oat, Bean Burger.
 Because I had to make some substitutes I renamed it.
 My version is the Smokey, Flax and Pea Burger.
+I discovered that I was out of oats and I didn’t have any cannellini beans.
+I substituted ground flax seeds for oats and black-eyed peas for beans.
+The seasonings were the same.
+It was so good.
+I served it with romaine lettuce leaves as the bun and tomatoes with brown mustard and hot sauce.
+I will try the recipe again with oats and beans.

 Sometimes looking back over old posts remind you of the reasons you’re doing certain things now.
 My husband nor I are gluten intolerant so why do I have a gluten-free vegan cookbook?
 When did no oil cooking become important and why?

 I wasn’t looking for these answers but I stumbled over the post that gave them.
 It was simple.
 His cardiologist instructed us to do that.
 I also unearthed The Prevent and Reverse Heart Disease Cookbook that is plant-based and oil free.
 I purchased this at the beginning of our journey 3 years ago after watching an Engine 2 video.
+I read through it and now I am adding the recipes to my re-energized food preparation experiences.